Finding the Best Places to Retire Since 2006!

 Retire in Laupahoehoe, Hawaii?

-Overview: Located on the Big Island's Hamakua Coast, little Laupahoehoe (Lava Leaf) started out in the 1800s as a fishing and taro farming village.
+Located along the Hamakua Coast on the Big Island of Hawaii, little Laupahoehoe (Lava Leaf) started out in the 1800s as a fishing and taro farming village.
 Later on it became a thriving sugar plantation town, and even when the sugar industry declined, Laupahoehoe found a way to survive.
-In fact, it has grown by 9% within the last decade.
+In fact, it has tripled in size during the last decade, with much of this growth coming during the pandemic.

-This is partly because this area is now home to the Hawaii Experimental Tropical Forest (HETF), a USDA Forest Service project designed to "provide landscapes...to support research and education activities."
-It attracts college classes, elementary school groups and tourists.
-As a result, more people are now aware of Laupahoehoe and have decided to put down roots here.
 Laupahoehoe Point Beach Park is the area's highlight and boasts jaw-dropping views of incredibly blue water and waves breaking against craggy lava rocks (swimming is not advised).
 The Laupahoehoe Train Museum also receives rave reviews.
-One gas station and one diner (the fun Back to the 50's Cafe) are here, but other services and shopping are in Waimea (32 miles away) or in Hilo (22 miles away).
+One gas station and a convenience store with a diner are here, but other services and shopping are in Papaloa next door, Waimea (32 miles away) or Hilo (22 miles away).
+Hawaii Experimental Tropical Forest (HETF), a USDA Forest Service project designed to "provide landscapes...to support research and education activities" is here, too, although it is temporarily closed.
+When open, it attracts college students, elementary school groups and tourists.

-Some neighborhoods have modest ranch ramblers with tiny front yards and others have larger residences on bigger lots.
+Some neighborhoods have modest ranch ramblers with tiny front yards and others have larger residences with nicely landscaped lawns.
 There are no sidewalks.
-Homes are "off the grid," utilizing water tanks and septic tanks.
+Homes are "off the grid," utilizing rain catchment systems and septic tanks.

 Age 45 or Better: 50%